-Home > Campaigns > Super > Climate wreckers index
+Home > Campaigns > Super > Climate Wreckers Index

 The Climate Wreckers Index

-The vast majority of climate damage is being done by a relatively small number of companies around the world.
-This is who they are: the Climate Wreckers Index.
-Out of the tens of thousands of companies our superannuation funds could invest in, Market Forces has identified a global list of 190 companies doing most of the climate wrecking by expanding the coal, oil and gas industries.
+Out of the tens of thousands of companies our superannuation funds could invest in, Market Forces has identified a global list of 190 companies doing most of the climate wrecking through their coal, oil and gas expansion plans.

-Our analysis of the default or largest investment options of 30 of Australia’s largest super funds reveals the average option has over 9% of its members’ share investments in Climate Wreckers Index companies.
+Our analysis of the default or largest investment options of 30 of Australia’s largest super funds reveals these options have collectively more than doubled their investments in Climate Wreckers Index companies over two years, with more than $39 billion invested in the companies most responsible for exacerbating climate change.

-Our superannuation industry is making a $140 billion bet on climate destruction, on behalf of millions of members.
+Our superannuation industry is making a $150 billion bet on climate destruction, on behalf of millions of members.
 We need member pressure to take that dirty bet off the table.

 Take Action